|

 You can change the font and the font size of individual cells.

 - Make sure the cursor is in A1.
-The title "General Widgets Sales
+The title "General Widgets Sales Figures" is in cell A1.

 - Click to open the Font drop down menu on the Formatting toolbar.